mpewlx9/Udacity/Project2/Readme.md

    - DisasterResponse.db.
 The database created by python code.
 2. models folder.
    - train_classifier.py.
 This python code has Random Forester Classification model.
-   - classifier.pkl.
-This file is exported model output by python code.
 3. app folder.
    - run.py.
 The python code to build the app.
    - templates folder.
 This folder has the prebuild html files used to create the web app.